Satvir Kaur: Political views

 Kaur supports establishing an investment zone in Southampton.
 She has spoken at an event marking the positive contribution of refugees to her city.

-In September 2024, Kaur voted with the Government on the winter fuel allowance.
+In September 2024, Kaur voted with the government in favour of cutting the winter fuel allowance.
 In November 2024, Kaur voted against the Terminally Ill Adults (End of Life) Bill.

 Personal life

-Satvir Kaur is the youngest of five children, and studied History and Politics, and later Law, in Southampton.
+Satvir Kaur is the youngest of five children.
 In August 2025, she and her husband announced the birth of their first child.